-- Federal revenues will remain the same. - State revenues are expected to decrease by approximately 1%. - Local Government Transfers are projected to increase by approximately 5%.
+- Salaries are based upon guidance from the Joint Boards; Teachers scale is based upon market and School Board direction. - Federal revenues will remain the same. - State revenues are expected to decrease by approximately 2.8%. - Local Government Transfers are projected to increase by approximately 5.9%.